-Accounts of the several other Nations of Indians in North-America, their Numbers, Strength, &c. and the Treaties which have been lately made with them.
-The SECOND EDITION.
+Accounts of the feveral other Nations of Indians in North-America, their Numbers, Strength, &c. and the Treaties which have been lately made with them.
+A Work highly entertaining to all, and particularly useful to the Persons who have any Trade or Concern in that Part of of the World.